ytti/oxidized/README.md

 which reads nodes from rancid compatible router.db maps their model names to model names oxidized expects, stores config in git, will try ssh first then telnet, wont crash on changed ssh keys
+Hopefully most of them are obvious, log is ignored if Syslog::Logger exists (>=2.0) and syslog is used instead.